-Additionally, plagiarism is a serious and punishable offense.
+Plagiarism is a serious and punishable offense.
 Proper citation of all sources is essential to the academic endeavor.
 Remember to cite any source if the information is not common knowledge or is an opinion obtained through any source.
 A plagiarized assignment will result in a failing grade.
 Students should consult the MLA Style Guide for specific direction on obtaining, quoting and paraphrasing sources.
-(See Student Expectations above.)

-THE VIRTUAL CLASSROOM:
+THE VIRTUAL CLASSROOM

 We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provides such software.
 The virtual classroom will provide students with interactive audio and whiteboard capabilities, in addition to shared screen texts, diagrams, video and other media for display and analysis.
+We will not ordinarily utilize the chat function of this technology.

 We will provide students with a link (via email) that will enable students to join the virtual classroom.
 Specific information regarding the technology used by Scholé Academy (including required technology) can be found by visiting the Technology in the Classroom section of the Student Parent Handbook.

 Students will submit documents by scanning and uploading them to their personal computer, then attaching those files as .pdfs to an email.
 They will submit their work to the Writing & Rhetoric Year 2 Schoology assignment page.
-The schoology access code to Writing & Rhetoric 2.1 will be provided.
+The Schoology access code to Writing & Rhetoric 2.1 will be provided in your Orientation Packet.